shromana98/GRIP_TASK1/README.md

 # Tasks completed as a Data Science & Business Analytics Intern at The Sparks Foundation under the #GRIPSEPT23

-This repository contains all the projects completed for the The Graduate Rotational Internship Program under The Sparks Foundation.
+This repository contains the first  project completed for the The Graduate Rotational Internship Program under The Sparks Foundation.

 # Task 1 :